wilsonj806/webpack-starter-tutorial/readme.md

 - It's possible to customize host and port settings through the environment in the setup (i.e., export PORT=3000 on Unix or SET PORT=3000 on Windows)
 - The default settings are enough on most platforms.
 - To access your server, you need to figure out the ip of your machine
-  - On Unix, this can be achieved using `ifconfig | grep inet`
+  - on Unix, this can be achieved using `ifconfig | grep inet`
-  - On Windows, `ipconfig` can be utilized
+  - on Windows, `ipconfig` can be utilized
-  - An npm package, such as `node-ip` come in handy as well.
+  - an npm package, such as `node-ip` come in handy as well.
 Especially on Windows, you need to set your HOST to match your ip to make it accessible.

 #### Speedier development configuration